Mediation Lawyer in West Hartford

 Many clients ask us what the difference is between collaborative divorce and mediation, as the two terms are often used interchangeably.
 While both processes share similarities, in collaborative divorce, parties agree upfront to not litigate their case, and agree to find new lawyers should the case go to court.
 This is not true with mediation, and when mediation attempts fail, litigation is an open possibility.

 - More decision-making power remains in your hands.
-One of the biggest advantages to your civil matter rather than filing a lawsuit is that more of the decision-making power regarding the outcome of your case will remain in your hands.
+One of the biggest advantages to mediating your case rather than filing a lawsuit is that more of the decision-making power regarding the outcome of your case will remain in your hands.
 On the contrary, if you ask a judge to settle your case, your judge will decide your case and controlling the outcome will be out of your hands.

 - Cost effectiveness.
 Mediation is a much more affordable alternative than is litigation.
 Not only do lawyers’ fees get expensive when you go to court, but you will also have to pay court fees as well.